troubleNZ/svelte-Editing-Guide/README.md

 Let it complete and leave this window open in the background.
 We will use bash again in step 4.

 ## Step 3 - install and run the svelte engine	CMD / PSHELL
-Start cmd prompt or powershell
-Navigate to the new vite-project folder
+Start cmd prompt or powershell & navigate to the new vite-project folder

     `cd vite-project`

 [If you installed cygwin to default location of `c:\cygwin64`, the vite-project will be found in `C:\cygwin64\home\yourprofile\vite-project`]

+install the svelte project

     `npm install`

-then run
+then run the toolset with

     `npm run dev`

 This will install the dev tools 'sed' etc